JohnComonitski/FootballMatchAnalysis/README.md

 ## Features
 - ⚽ Reduces friction when working on match analysis
 - 📊 Aggregate match events for player and opposition analysis
-- 🏃 Plot every event in a match
+- 🗺️ Plot every event in a match
 - 🔑 Quickly visualize key moments in a match
-- 🔎 Identify how player move impacted key moments in a match
+- 🔎 Identify how player movement impacted key moments in a match
-- 🏃 Calculate physical statistics for all players on the pitch
+- 🏃 Calculate the physical statistics for all players on the pitch

 ## Examples